IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/index.md

 !!!
 Note "Not all capabilities of the offering are covered in the lab guide."

-    There are many features and capabilities in {{offering.name}}.
-Many are covered in this lab guide, but not all.
-Some of the capabilities not covered may be available in the ITZ environments, but some may not (for example using skills for OMEGAMON).
+    This lab guide covers many features and capabilities of IBM Watson Assistant for Z, but not all.
+Some uncovered capabilities may be available in ITZ environments, while others may not, such as using skills for OMEGAMON.

 <div style="page-break-after: always;"></div>